pacoandresh/PyAGents/README.md

 # PYRobot
-New framework for learning robots based in Python and ecal library (multicasting pub/sub communications)
+New framework for learning robots based in Python and ecal library (multicasting reliable pub/sub communications)